kilian-lm/graph_to_agent/READ_ME/Vision.md

-# Proposal for Re-Use & Re-Design Flawed Reward System
+# Proposal: Re-Use & Re-Design of a flawed reward system, introducing a Beacon of Git

 ![the_git.png](assets%2Fthe_git.png)
 Git-Approach to bring light into our scrollable, short-lived world